 Naturalized exotic species that spread in the landscape and displace native species or threaten environmental, agricultural or personal resources by the damage they cause are considered invasive.
 Note that not all exotic, invasive plants are equally invasive.
 While some only colonize small areas, others may dominate large areas in a short time.

 Exotic, invasive species are of special ecological concern because they alter and degrade habitat for native species and also compete forresources, reducing native species biodiversity.
 Because of this, environmental stewards and land managers attempt to control and reduce exotic, invasive species.

-Exotic, invasive species are so successful in their new homes because the growth of their populations is not controlled by the predators and competitors with which they evolved in their old home territory.
+They are successful in their new homes because the growth of their populations is not controlled by the predators and competitors with which they evolved in their old home territory.
 And, although some native species may begin to prey on the exotics, it is not sufficient to provide control.